SamamaKarim092/SamamaKarim092/README.md

 <details>
   <summary><b>🏢 Professional Work (UK Startup Contract)</b></summary>

-  - **Agora AI**
-    An innovative AI-driven call center platform that deploys intelligent voice agents to manage customer interactions for B2B clients across the US and Canada.
+  - **Agora AI**: An innovative AI-driven call center platform that deploys intelligent voice agents to manage customer interactions for B2B clients across the US and Canada.
 I spearheaded the development of the client-facing dashboard, providing businesses with a centralized hub for real-time analytics and call metrics.
 I engineered and integrated the conversational agents using the ElevenLabs API, and built a highly secure, scalable backend architecture utilizing Supabase for real-time data synchronization, authentication, and client data management.
     *Tech: React, TypeScript, ElevenLabs API, Supabase, NextJS*

   - **[My Great Credit Club](https://my-great-credit-club.vercel.app/)**